 Kirstin Chernawsky began her tenure at Erie Neighborhood House in 2013 as Senior Director of Development & Communications.
 During her three years in this role, she was responsible for setting the organization's strategic fundraising agenda to achieve and exceed revenue goals.
-Kirstin is responsible for representing the agency in external relations and media activities as well as by overseeing agency special events and communications.
+Kirstin also represented the agency in external relations and media activities as well as by overseeing agency special events and communications.

 Kirstin holds a Master of Science in Public Service Management and a Bachelor of Arts in Sociology, both from DePaul University.
 She also received her Certified Nonprofit Accounting professional designation.

 Rebecca Estrada returns to Erie Neighborhood House to serve as the Senior Director of Programs and Quality Assurance.
 Rebecca is responsible for overseeing the direction and scope of all programs, which currently includes Pre-school, After School, Youth, Adult Education, Workforce Development and Health & Leadership.
 She works within the organization to ensure quality assurance and stewardship of the agency’s mission though program excellence.